cookpete/react-player/README.md

 </p>

 <p align='center'>
-  A React component for playing a variety of URLs, including file paths, YouTube, Facebook, Twitch, SoundCloud, Streamable, Vimeo, Wistia, Mixcloud, DailyMotion and Kaltura.
-Not using React? <a href='#standalone-player'>No problem.</a>
+  A React component for playing a variety of URLs, including file paths, HLS, DASH, YouTube, Vimeo, Wistia and Mux.
 </p>

 ---

+> Version 3 of ReactPlayer is a major update with a new architecture and many new features.
+It is not backwards compatible with v2, so please see the [migration guide](MIGRATING.md) for details.

 > Using Next.js and need to handle video upload/processing?
 Check out [next-video](https://github.com/muxinc/next-video).